backstage/backstage/SECURITY.md

 }
 ```

 If the `name` of the file is controlled by the user, they can for example enter `../../../../etc/hosts` as the name of the file.
-This can lead to a file being written outside the intended directory, which in turn can be used to inject malicious code or other form of attacks.
+This can lead to a file being written outside the intended directory, which in turn can be used to inject malicious code or other forms of attacks.

 The recommended solution to this is to use `resolveSafeChildPath` from `@backstage/backend-common` to resolve the file path instead.
 It makes sure that the resolved path does not fall outside the provided directory.
 If you simply want to validate whether a file path is safe, you can use `isChildPath` instead.